The automorphism group and limit set of a bounded domain I: the finite type case: Finite jet determination

 \begin{lemma} Suppose $\Omega \subset \Cb^d$ is a bounded domain with $C^1$ boundary and $f : \Omega \rightarrow \Cb$ is a holomorphic map that extends continuously to $F:\partial\Omega \rightarrow \Cb$.
 If $F^{-1}(0)$ has non-empty interior in $\partial \Omega$, then $f$ is identically zero. \end{lemma}

 \begin{proof} This is a simple consequence of the Luzin-Privalov theorem, see~\cite[Theorem 2.5]{CL1966}. \end{proof}

-Now for the rest of the section, suppose that $\Omega \subset \Cb^d$ is a bounded pseudoconvex domain with finite type and $\Lc(\Omega)$ contains at least two distinct points.
+Now for the rest of the section, suppose that $\Omega \subset \Cb^d$ is a bounded pseudoconvex domain with $C^\infty$ boundary and finite type.
+Further assume that $\Lc(\Omega)$ contains at least two distinct points.
 Let $G$ and $N$ be the groups in Theorem~\ref{thm:main_ft}.

 \begin{lemma} With the notation above, for any $x \in \partial \Omega$ the map

 is injective. \end{lemma}

 \begin{proof} Since $N$ is a compact Lie group acting smoothly on $\partial \Omega$, this follows from Lemmas~\ref{lem:riem_1},~\ref{lem:riem_2}, and~\ref{lem:fatou}. \end{proof}